Corporate and technical writing, marketing material

-We flew there and talked to people.
-Or rather, we mainly listened.
-What we heard wasn't so bad: they were unhappy about things they could get fixed, just by asking.
-Except they didn't always know they could ask, or what the procedure was.
+I flew there and talked to people.
+Or rather, I mainly listened.
+What I heard wasn't so bad: they were unhappy about things they could get fixed, just by asking.
+Except they didn't know they could ask, or what the procedure was.
 (So the managers were right -- the employees didn't know the facts.)

-Months later, on a flight to the mining town for a different job, one of our writers had the pleasure of watching a new company recruit spend the whole flight reading the booklet -- reading with so much interest it might have been a thriller (a writer rarely gets to see something this gratifying).
+Months later, on a flight to the mining town for a different job, I had the pleasure of watching a new company recruit spend the whole flight reading the booklet -- reading with so much interest it might have been a thriller.
+A writer rarely gets to see something this gratifying.

 Leaky water tank?I've had a lot of trouble with crazy ad people, but I gather you're different!
 Can you come around here and talk to me about writing a little press ad?

-How could we resist?
-We wrote a single-column display ad that went into farming newspapers all over Western Australia.
+Could I resist?
+I wrote a single-column display ad that went into farming newspapers all over Western Australia.
 The headline: Leaky water tank?
 Followed by a no-hype ad of about 70 words, set in a small font.
 No pictures.
 Cost?
 Maybe $50 a week.
 And the entrepreneur sold around $2000 worth of water-tank liners, week after week, month after month, without ever changing a jot of the ad.